wp-plugins/slideshow-gallery/readme.txt

 6. Turn on Thickbox to show enlarged images in an overlay.

 == Changelog ==

+= 1.4.6 =
+* ADD: Featured content.
+Display a slide for each post with it's featured image
+* ADD: Auto height setting to adjust height for each slide
+* IMPROVE: (m)qTranslate compatibility for post images and featured posts
+* IMPROVE: Change direct Ajax calls to wp_ajax_ hooks
+* FIX: Slideshow inside float:left; element breaks height
+* FIX: Information bar not showing on post/pages images slides

 = 1.4.5 =
 * ADD: Welcome/about screen on update